sally20921/sally20921.github.io/_drafts/2021-09-05-intrinsic.md

 <img src="{{site.baseurl}}/assets/images/origin.png">
 </picture>

-The camera's <span class="highlight-yellow"> principal axis </span> is the line perpendicular to the image plane that passes through the pinhole.
+The camera's <span class="highlight-yellow"> principal axis </span> is the <span class="underline"> line perpendicular to the image plane that passes through the pinhole <span>.
 Its intersection with the image plane is referred to as the <span class="highlight-pink"> principal point </span>.

-The <span class="glow"> principal point offset </span> is the location of the principal point relative to film's origin.
+The <span class="glow"> principal point offset </span> is <span class="underline"> the location of the principal point relative to film's origin </span>.
 The exact definition dependson which convention is used for the location of the origin; the illustration above assumes it's at the bottom-left off the film.
 Notice that the box surrounding the camera is irrelevant, only the pinholes position relative to the film matters.

 <h3> Axis Skew $s$ and Other Geometric Properties  </h3>
 Axis skew causes shear distortion in the projected image.
 Apparently some digitalization processees can cause nonzero skew.